Minister of the Congregation

 As a Baptist with an ecumenical approach to ministry, Scott celebrates the Reformation roots of his own tradition.
 He brings his training as an ecclesiastical historian to the ministry, believing that knowledge about the doctrinal and devotional roots of Christianity plays a vital role in promoting greater catholicity among the followers of Christ.
 Thus, Scott’s theology of ministry and worship has been informed by both his diversity of experiences and his keen interest in the Bible and the history of ideas.

-Scott and Kerry have one daughter, Elizabeth, and a cat named Abbey.
+Scott and Kerry have a daughter, Elizabeth, and a son, Samuel.

 Winner of the 2013 Royal Canadian College of Organists’ National Organ Competition, Shawn has performed extensively within Canada, with performances at the Montreal Bach Festival, the Sackville Early Music Festival, and the RCCO National Convention.
 Upcoming engagements include performances for Pro Organo (Ottawa) and ORGANIX 14 (Toronto), as well as a series of eight concerts comprising the complete organ works of Dieterich Buxtehude (Ottawa).
 Shawn has held organ scholar positions in Montreal at both Christ Church Cathedral and the church of St. John the Evangelist, and is currently the Director of Music at First Baptist Church, Ottawa.